nrdio/spring-security-oauth2/README.md

 #### Access Token Response

 Authorization Server will verify client credentials and resource owners credentials.
-Post verifying credentials it issues access and refresh tokens.
+Post verifying credentials it will issue access and refresh tokens.

 ```
 HTTP/1.1 200 OK